 13. Harrison Opera House

 Address: 160 W Virginia Beach Boulevard, Norfolk, Virginia 23510

-The Harrison Opera House is home to the Virginia Opera, which has been named The Official Opera Company of the Commonwealth of Virginia.
+The Harrison Opera House is home to the Virginia Opera, The Official Opera Company of the Commonwealth of Virginia.
 A mecca for operatic students and stars, the company performs a combination of traditional and contemporary works throughout the state.

 See Related: Best Things to Do on the West Coast, USA

 14. Freemason Abbey Restaurant